rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com) with your user name and password.

-    If your account is configured to use multi-factor authentication with an SMS device, the Identity service sends an SMS text message with a seven-digit passcode to the device registered to your account.
+    If you configured your account to use multi-factor authentication with an SMS device, the Identity service sends an SMS text message with a seven-digit passcode to the device registered to your account.

-    If your device is configured to use multi-factor authentication by OTP device, open the OTP client application and get the passcode from the OTP device associated with your Rackspace Cloud account.
+    If you configured your device to use multi-factor authentication by OTP device, open the OTP client application and get the passcode from the OTP device associated with your Rackspace Cloud account.